Leomhl/angular_tests/README.md

 ## Running the project

 First, clone this repository then inside the project folder run `npm i` to install all of dependencies.
-You can run de application using `ng serve`, but, I don't change the home screen it's default.
+You can run de application using `ng serve`.
 To run the tests use `ng test`.

 ## 📚 More informations